97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 - Leave the tie-breaker to the team member with the best instinct for scale.
 Mathematical averaging rarely wins.

 - Never re-check your answer once written.
-The first guess is right 72% of the time in our accuracy data.
+On 50/50 calls, your first instinct is usually the better one.

 How to Host a Pub Quiz on LearnClash

 LearnClash generates pub-quiz-ready questions on any topic at every difficulty tier.
-Hosts can pick a topic mix (music, history, geography, and a surprise topic the regulars would never expect), set the difficulty per round, and either project the questions on a pub screen or print the made sets.
+Pick a topic mix.
+Music, history, geography, and one surprise the regulars would never see coming.
+Set the difficulty per round, then either throw the questions up on a pub screen or print the made sets.

 Figure 12: LearnClash generates pub-quiz-ready questions on any topic, including niche topics a pre-printed question pack cannot cover.